 The partnership is now dissolved.

-Method #2:
+Method 2:

 The partners with credit balances reduce their respective capital balances proportionately, in accordance with their income ratios.
 This method assumes that Uhura is unable or unwilling to eliminate her $600 capital deficiency.
-As such, the partners with capital credit balances must reduce their capital credit balances proportionately in accordance with their credit balances, as follows:
+As a result, the partners with capital credit balances must reduce their capital credit balances proportionately in accordance with their income ratios, as follows:

 Kirk: 5/8 x $600 = $375